chrisfarms/googlecheckout.NotificationHandler/README.md

         def new_order(self):
             "Create an order for the incoming order notification"
-            # first check if we already created this order (maybe the notification can in twice
+            # first check if we already created this order (maybe the notification came in twice)
             order = models.Order.all().get_by_key_name(self.notification.google_order_number)
             if order:
                 return